Extensibility

 conversationIdstringRead-onlyConversation the message belongs to.

-contentContentBlock[]MutableThe finalized message content.
+contentContentBlock[]MutableThe finalized message content; empty on a provider rejection.
 Transform text blocks and leave tool_use intact.

 loggerPluginLoggerRead-onlyLogger scoped to the current turn.